mautic/documentation/en/whats-new/README.md

 You can now push contact aware content to your web pages through Mautic campaigns.
 See [Dynamic Web Content](./../dwc/index.html)

+###Bi-directional Salesforce Integration
+This much anticipated feature is now in Mautic!
+For an overview [watch this video](https://mautic.wistia.com/medias/4631xkjcw8).

 ###Lifecycle stages

 You can now track your contacts through various stages and lifecycles.